-During the period of the Second Stay at Home Order, the City worked with experts from the public and private sector to devise a metrics-based plan for reopening ("Honolulu's COVID-19 Reopening Framework"), while simultaneously working to improve testing, contact tracing, and quarantine/isolation capabilities.
-Honolulu's COVID-19 Reopening Framework may be reviewed at https://www.oneoahu.org/reopening-strategy.
-The City started off in Tier 1 of the framework and remained there for four (4) weeks, as required.
+During the period of the Second Stay at Home Order, the City worked with experts from the public and private sectors to devise a metrics-based plan for reopening ("Honolulu's COVID-19 Reopening Framework"), while simultaneously working to improve testing, contact tracing, and quarantine/isolation capabilities.
+The City started off in Tier 1 of the Original Framework and remained there for four (4) weeks, as required.
 Over the next two weeks, the City met the criteria for moving to Tier 2.